In the Ontario Junior Hockey League, Mike Marson was the

 Donald Brashear was already a fighting legend by the time he came to the Capitals in 2006.
 He had amassed over 2000 minutes in penalties with over 200 fighting majors and by all accounts was one of the best enforcers in the game.
 The Caps signed him during the summer of 2006 to give their young superstar, Alex Ovechkin, some protection on the ice.
 The signing proved effective, as Ovechkin continued to improve his game and collected two Hart trophies in the three years Brashear was on the team.
 Donald was made an alternate captain by the end of the 2006/07 season and continued in that role through the middle of the 2008/09 season.
 In his three seasons with Washington, he had 396 penalty minutes and 41 fighting majors.

 Tom Wilson was selected in the first round of the 2012 draft for his rare combination of skill and toughness.
 He made an immediate impact during the 2013-14 season with 14 fighting majors and 151 penalty minutes.
-He has been in the top 10 in penalty minutes in each of his five seasons in the league.
+He was in the top 10 in penalty minutes in each of his first six seasons in the league.
+He eventually developed into a very well rounded player, breaking the 20-goal plateau for the first time in 2018-19 and also being one of the Capitals top penalty killers.